Skip to content

 Finding solutions to the problems brought about by climate change requires going beyond scientific data.
 We must also consider the possibilities found within social and political institutions, economic systems, cultural practices, and the creative forces of art, literature, and design.
 The humanities and social sciences contribute to knowledge of how our changing climate impacts human lives and societies, and they play a vital role in building strategies for global climate resilience and adaptation.

-During the shore component, you will develop your semester-long research project, review essential climate humanities literature, and design a plan for original field research.
-You’ll discuss a range of climate related issues including human migration and displacement, coastal and urban resilience, environmental justice, energy alternatives, and sustainable design.
+During the shore component, students will develop a semester-long research project, review essential climate humanities literature, and design a plan for original field research.
+Climate & Society will discuss a range of climate related issues including human migration and displacement, coastal and urban resilience, environmental justice, energy alternatives, and sustainable design.

-The sailing component begins in Auckland, Aotearoa New Zealand, where you will discuss climate change issues and local solutions with marine scientists and community leaders.
-You will learn about coastal erosion mitigation strategies in New Zealand and explore the effects of climate change on agricultural production and foodways there.
-Through daily oceanographic surveys, “classroom” discussions, and navigational training while at sea, you will gain a unique and valuable perspective of climate change that links oceanic and terrestrial systems.
-The cruise track returns to Auckland and a final onboard symposium featuring student presentations of field research and storytelling projects.
+The sailing component begins in Auckland, Aotearoa New Zealand, where students will examine climate change issues and local solutions with marine scientists and community leaders.
+Students will learn about coastal erosion mitigation strategies in Aotearoa New Zealand and explore the effects of climate change on agricultural production and foodways there.
+Through daily oceanographic surveys, “classroom” discussions, and navigational training while at sea, students participating in Climate & Society will gain a unique and valuable perspective of how climate change links oceanic and terrestrial systems.
+The Climate & Society cruise track returns to Auckland with a final onboard symposium featuring student presentations of field research and storytelling projects.

 This program is currently not accepting applications.